AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

    C. I : constant := 8#77#E+1.0;
    D. F : constant := 2#1111;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Underscores are not significant - you can place them wherever you want`
+   A. Underscores are not significant - you can place them wherever you want
-   B. :explanation:`Must have digits on both sides of decimal`
+   B. Must have digits on both sides of decimal
-   C. :explanation:`Exponents must be integers`
+   C. Exponents must be integers
-   D. :explanation:`Missing closing \#`
+   D. Missing closing \#

 =====================
 Object Declarations